FezzedOne/xHatter/README.md

 - Characters who have a base head item set via the Head Setter now use it as an underlay behind all hats and hat underlays.
 For all intents and purposes, it acts as the character's own fully animated head sprite; you can even wear xHatter and Animated Hatter hats without issues!

 ## Important note
 Like Advanced Hatter, xHatter changes the `"facialHair"` and `"facialHairType"` of any characters who have a base head item set via the Head Setter.
+If you're using xStarbound, OpenStarbound or StarExtensions, the original hair properties will be restored if the base head item is later removed.